Towards Efficient SDRTV-to-HDRTV by Learning from Image Formation: Experiments

+In this section, we provide an analysis tool by visualizing the Look-Up Tables (LUTs) manifold to intuitively evaluate the model's function at various stages.
+We begin by illustrating the LUT manifold and its visualization.
+In a 3D LUT cube, each point has four basic attributes: color and three coordinate values, which determine the position of the color within the current domain.
+Figure \ref{Identity_LUT} shows the 3D LUT cube of the identity mapping of SDRTV colors, where the coordinate values of each point correspond to the three-channel values of its color in the SDRTV domain.
+For instance, the color (R:128, G:128, B:128) is located at the position (128, 128, 128) in the space.
+Figure \ref{BasicNet_LUT33} presents the LUT manifold of SDRTV-to-HDRTV color mapping using the base network.
+Within this cube, the coordinate values of each point correspond to its corresponding HDRTV color.
+It can be observed that SDRTV colors (0-255) map to HDRTV colors (0-1023).
+To demonstrate image-adaptive functionality, Figure \ref{LUT_comparison_of_various_images} shows LUT manifolds changing with different inputs, indicating effective color conditioning of our AGCM.
 We further demonstrate the functionality of different steps using LUT manifold visualization in Figure \ref{Figure_LUT_ablation}.
 Firstly, the base network can only learn a one-to-one color mapping throughout the dataset, resulting in a non-smooth color transition of the LUT manifold in highlight areas and severe artifacts in the output.
 In contrast, the color condition network helps the base network learn image-adaptive color mapping, eliminating artifacts in the results generated by AGCM and densifying the LUT manifold.
-Secondly, due to local enhancement, the LUT manifold becomes more compact and smooth, allowing an SDRTV color to be mapped to multiple HDRTV colors through region-dependent operations (i.e., convolutions).
+Due to local enhancement, the LUT manifold becomes more compact and smooth, allowing an SDRTV color to be mapped to multiple HDRTV colors through region-dependent operations (i.e., convolutions).
 It can handle one-to-many color mapping and greatly improve visual quality.
 Lastly, we can see that highlight refinement further compacts and densifies the LUT manifold, and the results also have natural color transition in highlight regions.
+The above LUT manifold analysis intuitively reflects the role of different stages in our SDRTV-to-HDRTV solution pipeline.